Trusted Houston Child Custody Attorneys & Lawyers

 Child Custody Evaluations

-Some jurisdictions complete child custody evaluations so that the court can gather more information about the situation and so that it can be more informed when making decisions pertaining to the child.
-The child custody evaluation may commence with an initial interview in which the evaluator interviews each parent to learn about the role each parent plays in the child’s life and underlying issues that have led to the dispute between the parents.
+Child custody evaluations can help the court gather more information to make an educated decision.
+The child custody evaluation may start with an initial interview in which the evaluator interviews each parent.
+Furthermore, they will interview each parent to learn about the role each parent plays in the child’s life.

-The child custody evaluator may also request that each parent provide a release for certain information, including the parent and child’s medical records, educational records and psychological records.
-Sometimes parents are required to undergo psychological testing or to take drug tests if substance abuse is alleged or suspected.
+The child custody evaluator may also request that each parent provides a release for specific information.
+Also, this may include the parent and child’s medical records, educational records and psychological records.

-The child custody evaluator may discuss the case with other parties involved in the child’s life, such as teachers, doctors, siblings and other relatives.
+The child custody evaluator may discuss the case with other parties involved.
+For example teachers, doctors, siblings and other relatives.
 Usually, the child custody evaluator conducts home visits in which he or she evaluates the home and the relationship between each parent and the child in the home environment.

 After the evaluation is complete, the evaluator may prepare a report and submit it to the court.
 He or she may also provide an opinion at the hearing.
-Although the family court judge is usually not required to adopt the suggestion of the child custody evaluator, the judge will usually seriously consider the recommendations because they came from an objective party who saw more than he or she could in the courtroom.
+Although the family court judge is usually not required to adopt the suggestion of the child custody evaluator, the judge will often seriously consider the recommendations.

 Guardian Ad Litem

-In some cases, the court may appoint a guardian ad litem, who is a lawyer or other individual who acts in the interests of the child.
-This individual represents the child and may participate in the proceedings.
+In some cases, the court may appoint a guardian ad litem.
+An ad litem is a lawyer or other individual who acts in the interests of the child.
+Furthermore, this individual represents the child and may participate in the proceedings.

-Courts generally use the “best interests of the child” standard when determining custody issues.
-In order to determine what is in the child’s best interests, the may consider a number of factors based on state statute or common law.
+Courts use the “best interests of the child” standard when determining custody issues.
+Moreover, the court may consider some factors based on state statute or common law.

 These factors often include: